shreyanshcladbe/cloudflare-worker-init/test/README.md

   A TypeScript declaration file for defining types related to the test environment, such as mocked APIs or environment variables used in tests.

 - `test/index.spec.ts`\
-  Contains test cases for the main application logic, typically testing the entry point (`index.ts`) or core functionality.
+  Contains test cases for the main application logic, typically testing the entry point (`server.ts`) or core functionality.
 Follow a naming convention like `*.spec.ts` or `*.test.ts` for test files.

 - `test/tsconfig.json`\
   A TypeScript configuration file specific to the test environment.
 It may extend the root `tsconfig.json` and include test-specific settings, such as paths to test utilities or mocks.